 6. Collect Signatures

 No matter how many people support your petition, you can only forward your concerns and potentially get approval from the authorized sector if the request reaches a certain number of signatures.
-It’s a requirement that organizations have to prove that the reasons behind the appeal remain credible enough to look into.
+It’s a requirement that organizations have to prove that the reasons behind the appeal remain credible enough to consider.
 Thus, be sure to solicit actual signatures from community members who care about your cause.
 Spread the word, and you should have more than enough signatures to get the public’s attention.

 While you can’t expect everyone to jump on board with your plans, the least you can do is to bring the problem of concern to their knowledge.
 Getting people to talk about the matter should be enough to raise awareness and steer more people to support your cause.
 Success won’t come in a blink of an eye, but know that your efforts will always make a difference, regardless of how small.
 With that said, start a petition today, and watch your petition letter turn into an avenue for those who wish to influence and persuade parliamentary representatives to make favorable decisions for the community.